- Campus Day Presentation

 “I am a big supporter of the RC, and I mention it whenever I can as integral in shaping my passion for teaching undergraduates and shaping their lives (hopefully for the better!).”

-(you can find him on the pilot episode of the RC Podcast at the link above)
+(you can find him on the pilot episode of the RC Podcast at this link)

-Master student in Urban Planning, University of Toronto
+Master student in Urban Planning, Univ. of Toronto

 Social Theory and Practice and French and Francophone Studies, '18